 What do microbes do in the ocean?

-Our research is generously funded by the National Science Foundation, the Simons Foundation, the Gordon and Betty Moore Foundation, the Sloan Foundation, the Dalio Explore Fund, and the UCSB Associated Students Coastal Fund.
+Our research is generously funded by the National Science Foundation, the Simons Foundation, the Gordon and Betty Moore Foundation, the Sloan Foundation, and the UCSB Associated Students Coastal Fund.

 I am always looking for creative, hard-working minds to join our group.
 We are committed to fostering a diverse, supportive environment for research and education.
 Join us!